albisserAdrian/acadCC/README.md

 Let’s say you need to purge a couple of .dwg files or detach all their external references before you want to send them out to a client.
 You would probably open every file one by one and execute those commands manually.
 Depending on the quantity and size of the files, it will not only be a tedious task but also potentially bind up AutoCAD on your machine for quite some time.
 In contrast, it will take you only a couple of seconds to setup AutoCAD Core Console to run the same commands and let the computer do all the work.

-The files included in this repository are meant to help you get started creating simple batch operations.
+The files in this repository are meant to help you get started creating simple batch operations.
 The scripts included are basic AutoCAD commands which can be easily modified and expanded.

 ## Instructions

+1. Drop all the .dwg files you want to modify into the root folder next to the RUN-SCRIPTS.bat file.

+2. Open the RUN-SCRIPTS.bat file in a text editor like Notepad.

+3. Once you open the file you will se the following code:

 ```batch
 FOR %%f IN ("%~dp0*.dwg") DO "C:\Program Files\Autodesk\AutoCAD 2017\accoreconsole.exe" /i "%%f" /s "%~dp0scripts\script-name.scr" /l en-US
 ```
+Basically, what that line of code is saying is: for every file in the current folder `%~dp0`, open all the files in .dwg format `*.dwg` and run the AutoCAD Core Console that can be found at `C:\Program Files\Autodesk\AutoCAD 2017\accoreconsole.exe` using a script that can be found at `%~dp0scripts\script-name.scr`.

+To make that code work you will need to

+* Check that the path to the AutoCAD Core Console `C:\Program Files\Autodesk\AutoCAD 2017\accoreconsole.exe` is correct.
+In my case I am using AutoCAD 2017.

+*

 Scripts included